beachmongoose/Analyzer/README.md

 Posts a Leijiverse meme

 ```!op SERIES```
-Posts a YouTube link to the opening of the specified series.
+Posts a YouTube link to the opening of the specified series

 ## Responses
 > Accessed by mentioning the bot and including certain words/phrases.

 ```@Analyzer about```
-Analyzer will tell you about himself.
+Analyzer will tell you about himself

 ```@Analyzer calculate```
-Same as !calculate command.
+Same as !calculate command

 ```@Analyzer cursed image alert```
 Posts a "delete this" image.
 (Can also be called by any messages containing "thanks I hate it" or "delete this")